Styphelia margarodes: Description

 Styphelia margarodes is an erect, spreading shrub that typically grows to a height of 0.7–3 m, and has bristly branchlets.
 The leaves are egg-shaped leaves with the narrower end towards the base, or oblong, 6.1–11.2 mm long and 1.2–2.5 mm wide on a petiole about 0.4 mm long.
 The leaves are covered with bristly hairs, edges of the leaves are rolled under and have fine teeth.
 The flowers are few in number and arranged singly or in pairs in leaf axils with bracteoles 1.0–1.3 mm long at the base.
 The sepals are 1.5–1.9 mm long, the petals joined at the base to form a tube 1.15–1.3 mm long with lobes 1.3–2.5 mm long.
-Flowering mainly occurs from September to February and the fruit is a more of less glabrous, oval drupe 3–4 mm long.
+Flowering mainly occurs from September to February and the fruit is a more or less glabrous, oval drupe 3–4 mm long.